PRAYAG2000n/FPGA_Accelerated_Drone_Flight_Simulator/README.md

 The goal is to demonstrate how **hardware acceleration** can significantly improve the performance of computationally intensive control systems compared to traditional software implementations.

 **Current Status:**  *Project Update 1*
-**Feature:** Complementary Filter for Attitude Estimation — *Successfully implemented and synthesized*
+**Feature:** Complementary Filter for Attitude Estimation has been successfully completed and executed

 ---